debadeepta/vnla/code/README.md

 Next: [Run experiments](https://github.com/debadeepta/learningtoask/tree/master/code/tasks/VNLA)

-This directory is extended from [Peter Anderson's Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1).
+This directory is extended from the [Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1).
 Unless specified, all of the code snippets below should be executed in this directory.

 NOTE: the Matterport3D simulator has recently been updated.
 Our code has not been tested on the new release.
 Please use [v0.1](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1) of the simulator.